-After all, Forty three percent of Vancouverites claim Asian ancestry making it the most Asian city in North America.
+After all, 43% percent of Vancouverites claim Asian ancestry making it the most Asian city in North America.
 The Chinese are at the forefront, having played a substantial role in Vancouver’s development since day one.

-And it all began in this historic neighbourhood, where east meets west and ancient traditions rub shoulders with modern sensibilities.
+And it all began in this historic neighbourhood.

 Vancouver’s Chinatown is the largest Chinatown in Canada, and the third largest Chinatown in North America after New York City and San Francisco.